 word meaning PROGRAMMER The part of the console which contains Attribute information which has been changed by the user, prior to recording.
-QUICK PALETTE If you press a palette button with no fixtures selected, the console wil apply the palette to all fixtures it has programming for.
+QUICK PALETTE If you press a palette button with no fixtures selected, the console wi apply the palette to all fixtures it has programming for.
 This is called a Quick Palette.
-RANGE If an Attribute on a fixture is split into certain zones for different effects, for example if the fixture has rotating gobos and e.g. from DMX 128-191 you fade through clockwise rotation then the attribute is said to have Ranges.
+RANGE If an Attribute on a fixture is split into certai zones for different effects, for example if th fixture has rotating gobos and e.g. from DM3 128-191 you fade through clockwise rotation then the attribute is said to have Ranges.
 RDM Remote Device Management, a way of configuring fixtures remotely from the console.
 Not all fixtures support this.
 RELEASE How a Playback leaves the LTP channels it was controlling when it is killed.
-Normally the LTP channels just remain in their last state, but you can use the Release settings to get them to revert to a previous state.

-word meaning RGB / RGBW A system of colour mixing using LED emitters of different colours.
+Normally the LTP channels just remain in their last state, but you can use the Release settings to get them to revert to a previous state word meaning word RGB / RGBW meaning A system of colour mixing using LED emitters of different colours.
 Often more emitter colours are provided in the fixture to allow better colour rendering or mixing of pale tints.
-Possible colours include Red, Green, Blue, White, Amber, Lime, Cyan, UV - so you may see RGBAL SACN fixtures or RGBAWUV.
-An Ethernet-based system allowing multiple universes of DMX to be sent over a network.
+Possible colours include Red, Green, Blue, White, Amber, Lime, Cyan, UV - so you may see RGBAL fixtures or RGBAWUV. sACN An Ethernet-based system allowing multiple universes of DMX to be sent over a network.
 SELECT BUTTON Blue button used to select a Handle when programming.
 SELECTED A Fixture that is under manual control.
 SEQUENCE Another name for a Chase on other consoles.
-SHAPE SHARED PALETTE A preprogrammed effect available which is applied to an Attribute.
+SHAPE A preprogrammed effect available which is applied to an Attribute.
 It can then be customised and stored in a cue.
-A Palette in which information is only stored for one Fixture, but is available to all fixtures of that type.
+SHARED PALETTE A Palette in which information is only stored for one Fixture, but is available to all fixtures of that type.

-word meaning SOFTKEY Menu buttons marked A-J down the side of the screen, which have different functions as shown on the adjacent part of the screen depending on the currently active menu.
-SPREAD How a shape or effect is output across a group of fixtures - if 1, all fixtures operate in synchronisation.
+meaning Menu buttons marked A-J down the side of the screen, which have different functions as shown on the adjacent part of the screen depending on the currently active menu.
+How a shape or effect is output across a group of fixtures - if 1, all fixtures operate in synchronisation.
 In conjunction with Phase.
-STACK Another name for a Cue List.
-SUBFIXTURE See Cell.
-SWOP Type of flash button which turns on the output being flashed and turns off all other output while the button is pressed.
+Another name for a Cue List.
+See Cell.
+Type of flash button which turns on the output being flashed and turns off all other output while the button is pressed.
 Sometimes called "Solo".
 Also used for selecting fixtures or playbacks when programming.
 See also FLASH.
-TIMECODE An electronic timer signal which allows cue list playback to be synchronised to a soundtrack or other events.
-TIMES Many elements of programming can be timed to create effects, these together are referred to as Times.
+An electronic timer signal which allows cue list playback to be synchronised to a soundtrack or other events.
+Many elements of programming can be timed to create effects, these together are referred to as Times.